-The Thesis Prospectus is intended to help situate the General Exams within a student's program of study, and to get students to begin their research towards the Thesis Proposal and actual Thesis stage.
+The Thesis Prospectus is intended to help situate the General Exams within a student's program of study, and to initiate the student's thesis research.
 This work is done with an approved Doctoral Supervisory Committee.
-The Thesis Prospectus must be completed and approved prior to the commencement of General Examinations, and reported to the GCTS Office using the Thesis Prospectus Approval Form.

 The Thesis Prospectus is a maximum of 2 pages long (approx. 800-900 words) plus a maximum of 2 pages of bibliography.
 It includes the following: